 FAQ’s

-Do I need a cosmetic safety report?
+Do I need a cosmetic product safety report (CPSR) for every product?

 By law, you must have a safety report before you can sell a cosmetic product in the EU or the UK.
 This applies if you have created your own recipe, or if you have used a recipe you’ve purchased from a wholesaler.